lhmcgann/MyDiaryApp/README.md

 MyDiaryApp is a web app in which users can create and maintain multiple diaries.
 Users can add entries to each diary, choosing what content to contain in each entry, whether it be a text entry and/or photos.
 Users can also create their own tags by which to categorize their entries in a given diary.
 Entries can be sorted via selections from a drop-down menu, as well as searched by tag or keyword.

+Code Style
+For Python code, use pycodestyle.
+See https://pypi.org/project/pycodestyle/ for installation and other details.
+To install the linter plugin in Atom (IDE of choice), see https://atom.io/packages/linter-pycodestyle.
+After installation, open Atom and follow the prompts for installation of dependencies.
+Once all are complete, you should be able to navigate to the Packages tab in Atom's Settings page and find linter-pycodestyle there.
+When viewing python files, the number of errors and warnings will be marked in the bottom left menu bar of Atom.